What is hepatitis C—and how can you protect yourself?

 Healthcare workers have at times contracted HCV after being accidentally injured with a contaminated needle or other piece of sharp medical equipment.
 Infants born to infected people can also become infected, though it’s relatively uncommon.

-While HCV used to be spread through blood transfusions, blood products have been screened since 1992, so the risk of transmission is very low.
+While HCV used to be spread through blood transfusions, blood products have been screened since 1992.
+The risk of getting hepatitis C after receiving donated blood or a blood product is very low.
 And you can’t get HCV through kissing, hugging, breast/chestfeeding, coughing, or sneezing.

 Which groups are most at risk for hepatitis C?

-Historically, hepatitis C was the most prevalent among the Baby Boomer generation—those born in the United States between 1945 and 1965.
-This is partly because blood transfusions, organ transplants, and hemodialysis procedures before 1992 sometimes used blood components that hadn’t been properly screened.
+In the past, hepatitis C was the most prevalent among people born in the United States between 1945 and 1965.
+This is partly because blood transfusions, organ transplants, and hemodialysis procedures before 1992 sometimes used blood components that had not been properly screened.

 In recent years, however, new HCV infections are found mostly among young adults, especially those between the ages of 20 and 39 years old.
-This seems to be linked to the rapid rise of injection drug use among this age group and the associated use of shared or unsterilized needles.
+This seems to be linked to the rapid rise of injection drug use among this age group, including use of shared or unsterilized needles.

 Other groups at a higher risk for HCV include people with HIV and anyone who has used injection drugs at any point in their life.